STORE HOURS

 Rich deep crimson-red finely cut leaves unfold in spring but soon change to dark purplish red.
 To add to its appeal, the bark of the twigs and young branches are deep maroon-red.
 Slow growing at 3-4 inches per year, it could spread 4-5 feet wide.
 Plant in a sheltered area in sun or part shade.

 This stunning Japanese maple is quite striking with pretty pink leaves in the spring.
 These leaves then age to green with pink margins during the summer - and these pink hues can often last well into the summer.
-It is a very slow growing small tree that may reach only 4' tall x 3' wide in 10 years, and makes an excellent choice with it's long lasting pinkish colour.
+It is a very slow growing small tree that may reach 6' tall x 3' wide in 10 years, and makes an excellent choice with it's long lasting pinkish colour.
 Grows best in sun to partial shade.

 Literally meaning ‘Red Fingernail’, this large dense variety has a strong central leader and a casual rounded form that is covered in small lobed spring leaves that are tipped with red.
 Growing slowly to 10 ft. tall and wide in about 20 years, it grows best in dappled light in a protected site.
 Its green summer foliage gives way to a final stunning fall show of yellow, orange and crimson! * Special order only